Cosplay & Coin: Appreciating Artists and Their Work

 The glorious internet god, Wikipedia, has a fantastic answer.
 “Art is a diverse range of human activities in creating visual, auditory or performing artifacts (artworks), expressing the author’s imaginative or technical skill, intended to be appreciated for their beauty or emotional power.”
 A simple enough definition, able to encompass a multitude of mediums, genres, and inspirations.
-Cosplay is one of the most recently recognized forms of art in the pop-culture world.
-It is experiencing exponential growth and relevance in todays society.
-Despite this rapid growth, Cosplayers are often still considered the step-children of the Artist world, and their pocketbooks suffer from it.
+Cosplay is one of the most popular forms of art in the pop-culture world.
+It is experiencing exponential growth and relevance in today’s society.
+Despite this rapid growth, cosplayers are still considered the step-children of the artist world, and their pocketbooks suffer from it.
 There is a lot of fuss about what people should charge for in cosplay.

 Art isn’t Blind, nor is it Stagnant

-With each generation, we find new mediums of expression, new ways to bring our creative dreams to reality.
-With the invention of videogames, and with the popularity of cartoons, anima, and other forms of multimedia projects, art is so much more accessible and consumable than it has been in previous centuries.
-Art is delivered to our homes, our phones and computers daily.
-So much so, that we sometimes fail to stop and appreciate the quality and skill behind what we are consuming.
-We see cosplayers everywhere, we ask to take pictures with them, we oogle their efforts… But we rarely, if ever, stop to think about the high cost of their art.
+With each generation, we find new mediums of expression and new ways to bring our creative dreams to reality.
+With the invention of video games, the popularity of cartoons, anime, and other forms of multimedia projects, art is so much more accessible and consumable than it has been in previous centuries.
+Art is delivered to our homes, our phones, and computers daily.
+We sometimes fail to stop and appreciate the quality and skill behind what we are consuming.
+We see cosplayers everywhere, we ask to take pictures with them, we ogle their efforts… But we rarely, if ever, stop to think about the high cost of their art.

-Cosplay has swept the convention circuits, becoming not only relevant for nerds and fangirls/boys alike, but also appealing to anybody who has played a video game, watched an anime, or fallen in love with a character.
-Cosplayers are taking costuming, construction, and invention to new levels, and some are fortunate enough to make their living in this field.
+Cosplay has swept the convention circuits.
+It is appealing to anybody who has played a video game, watched an anime, or fallen in love with a character.
+Cosplayers are taking costuming, construction, and invention to new levels.
+Some are fortunate enough to make their living in this field.
 Cosplay is similar to the worlds of acting and modeling, combining both creative elements and performative ones.
-Not only are they looking the part, they are also embodying the spirit of the characters they portray.
+Not only are they looking the part, but they are also embodying the spirit of the characters they portray.
 This is an intense, interactive, and emotionally draining field to break into.
-Those cosplayers who are able to make a living from this field do so at their own expense, spending a wealth of hours, blood, sweat, and tears poring their hearts into their crafts.
+Those cosplayers who make a living from this field do so at their own expense.
+Countless hours, blood, sweat, and tears poured from their hearts into their crafts.

 Appreciation for Cosplay

-Over the years of making a living as an Independent model in a very artist driven town, Austin, I have come to appreciate the level of skill and tact it takes to make it in the world of cosplay.
-I constantly see artists who have skills I don’t think I will ever possess, whose creations look so much like their namesakes that it catches the breath.
-The most surprising and disheartening moments come from intimate conversations, realizing these wonderful folk are constantly belittled, discredited, and pushed aside when it comes to being paid for their efforts.
-A decent cosplay can take hundreds of dollars, and hundreds of hours to create.
-Then to be told that they are not to be paid for all of their hard work, and only to be “given exposure…” That hurts.
+Over my years of making a living as an independent model in artist-driven town Austin, I learned to appreciate cosplay.
+The level of skill and tact it takes to work in cosplay is astounding.
+I constantly saw artists with skills I don’t think I will ever possess.
+Whose creations look so much like their namesakes that it catches my breath.
+The most surprising and disheartening moments came from intimate conversations.
+We realize this wonderful community is constantly belittled, discredited, and pushed aside when it comes to their efforts.
+A decent cosplay can take hundreds or thousands of dollars and hours to create.
+To be told that they won’t be paid for all of their hard work, and only “given exposure…” That hurts.
 Every.
 Time.

-I have recently had the honor of being tapped to coordinate the Cosplay Competition elements for an upcoming Anime Convention here in Texas.
-While I have coordinated Gaming conventions before, this is my first foray in to Anime.
-I am learning, quickly, that there is MUCH more respect in the anime world for Cosplayers, Voice Actors, and artists in general.
-While I am used to pulling teeth to get expenses covered for guest cosplayers, at this convention I am offered not only all their expenses to be covered, but also the ability to pay them real money for their time at our convention.
-THIS IS GROUND BREAKING.
-Finally, I am seeing real appreciation for all the hard work and effort these artists put in, and know that their audiences will be able to fully enjoy having them at their convention.
-I am incredibly grateful to have the opportunity to see this community grow.
+I had the honor of being tapped to coordinate the cosplay competition elements for an anime convention here in Texas.
+While I had coordinated Gaming conventions before, this was my first foray into Anime.
+I learned, quickly, that there is MUCH more respect in the anime world for cosplayers, voice actors, and artists.
+I am used to pulling teeth to get expenses covered for guest cosplayers.
+At this convention, all their expenses were covered and they were paid money for their time as well.
+THIS WAS GROUNDBREAKING.
+I saw real appreciation for the hard work and effort these artists put in.
+Their audiences would fully enjoy having them at the convention.
+I was incredibly grateful to have the opportunity to see this community grow.

-The next time you go to a convention, take time to stop by a Cosplayers booth.
-Look through all of their gorgeous prints, stare in wonder at their props and costume construction.
+The next time you go to a convention, stop by a cosplayer’s booth.
+Look through all of their gorgeous prints, and stare in wonder at their cosplay props and costume construction.
 Take a peek at their Patreon pages, or buy their construction books.
 Most of all, clap loudly during cosplay competitions.
 Let them feel your love and appreciation.
 Let them know you care.
-ASK your local conventions to bring in the cosplayers you want to see.
+Ask your local conventions to bring in the cosplayers you want to see.
 They listen to requests.
 Find some way to give back to this amazing community of artists.
 Support them, because they care just as much about your fandoms as you do.
 Help us keep this starving artist community alive!